 If you suspect a cat is lost or stray, here is a checklist to follow:

-- Try to catch the cat and take him to your neighbourhood vet in order to check for microchipping.
-The vet will be able to read the cat’s microchip very quickly if there is one.
-If the cat is injured or sick, please take him to the Toronto Humane Society for treatment.
+Try to catch the cat (gently and using a carrier) and take him to your neighbourhood vet to check for a microchip.
+The vet will be able to read the cat’s microchip very quickly if there is one and contact its owner.
+If the cat is injured or sick, please consider helping with immediate vet care.
+You could save a life.

-- Check HelpingLostPets.com and report the cat to the Toronto Humane Society and Toronto Animal Services (via 311) as soon as possible and follow-up with them regularly.
+Check Pet FBI and report the cat to the Toronto Humane Society and Toronto Animal Services (via 311) as soon as possible and follow-up with them regularly.
 Someone may be calling there looking for him.
+Also try local “lost pet” Facebook groups.

-- Take photographs of the cat, post on social media and put up “FOUND” posters around your neighbourhood, including any vet clinics in the area.
-Add a listing to HelpingLostPets.com
+Take photographs of the cat, post on social media, and put up “Found” posters around your neighbourhood, including in any area vet clinics.
+Add a listing to Pet FBI.

-- Go, door to door, with the photographs, and ask your neighbours if they recognize the cat (it’s sort of like detective work — like a Kitty Columbo!)
+Go door to door with the photographs, and ask your neighbours if they recognize the cat (it’s sort of like detective work — think Kitty Columbo!)
 It’s also a great way to raise awareness amongst your neighbours — maybe one of them has a shack or garage they can convert into a temporary shelter.
-You have to be creative when it comes to cat rescue.